anrisakaki/anrisakaki.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Follow at the Department of Economics, Technical University of Munich.
+I am a Postdoctoral Fellow at the Department of Economics, Technical University of Munich.

 I obtained my PhD in Economics from the Department of Political Economy, King's College London.